From John H.

 In order to integrate the TC Directory Hotlist in QAP, set the TC wincdm.ini file location in Options, File Managers tab.
 If the TC Directory Hotlist menu has not been added automatically when you installed QAP, go to the Settings window, click the Add button and select QAP Features.
 In the Add Favorite window, select TC Directory Hotlist in the QAP Feature dropdown.

 At this time, the Reopen a Folder and Switch are not yet integrated with TC and will not include folders open in TC.
-These features will include folders open in Total Commander after a new command in Total Commander will allow to improve the integration in Folders Popup (more info here).
+These features will include folders open in Total Commander after a new command in Total Commander will allow to improve the integration in Quick Access Popup (more info here).

 During installation, shortcuts are created for two types of hotkeys: popup menu hotkeys and favorite hotkeys.